Cars Brands that start with B

 Bungartz Logo

-In 1934 in Munich, Germany, the engineering company Bungartz & Co. was founded by Dr. Verhard Bungartz and distillery owner Hugo Asbach.
+In 1934, in Munich (Germany), Dr. Verhard Bungartz and distillery owner Hugo Asbach founded a machine-building company, Bungartz & Co.
 Production began immediately after the opening, thanks to the invitation of the Jewish-German engineer Josef Ganz.
 He designed the first and post-war models.
-Before World War II, the Standard (Gutbrod) “Superior,” Ardie, Adler “Maikefer,” and Bungartz “Butz” were produced – small light vehicles.
-After the war, the brand produced pumps, agricultural machinery, and equipment.
+Before World War II, Standard (Gutbrod) “Superior,” Ardie, Adler “Maikefer,” and Bungartz “Butz” – small light cars – were produced.
+After the war, pumps, agricultural machinery, and equipment were produced under this brand.

 Burton